SkinnyDevi/MU-VR-Experience/README.md

 	2. The billboard room where a user would choose what short film to watch
 	3. The main cinema room to watch the short films

+If you wish to see more on how the project is being worked on, watch this [Trello](https://trello.com/b/VbXPA5k5/project-tasks) to see in what current stage the project is.

 <a name="how-it-works"/>

 ## How It Works And Basic Playthrough